seedstack/website/content/docs/seed/manual/web.md

 * Cache friendly,
 * Emulation of servlet 3.0 serving from classpath when not available.

+{{% callout info %}}
+Static resource serving is enabled by default.
+It has a low priority Docroot resources always have precedence over classpath resources.
+If a file under document root leads to the same resulting path as in classpath, then the document root file have priority (like robots.txt in above example).
+{{% /callout %}}

 ## Default behavior

-The default behavior is to serve resources located under the "/resources" document root folder and, if not found, under the "META-INF/resources/resources" classpath location on the "/resources/*" path.
+The default behavior is to serve resources located under the document root folder and, if not found, under the `META-INF/resources` classpath location on the `/*` path.
 For example, consider the following folder tree:

     docroot/
-        resources/
         index.html
         robots.txt

     META-INF/
         resources/
-            resources/
             robots.txt
             lib/
                 jquery.js
                 jquery.min.js
                 jquery.min.js.gz

 The default behavior is to serve index.html, robots.txt and jquery.js on the following paths:

-    /resources/robots.txt
-    /resources/index.html
-    /resources/lib/jquery.js
+    /robots.txt
+    /index.html
+    /lib/jquery.js

 The jquery.js file will be served as a minified and gzipped version (without the overhead of on-the-fly gzipping since a pre-gzipped version is already available).

 {{% callout info %}}
-Docroot resources always have precedence over Classpath resources.
-If a file under document root leads to the same resulting path as in Classpath, then the document root file have priority (consider robots.txt in above example).
+Docroot resources always have precedence over classpath resources.
+If a file under document root leads to the same resulting path as in classpath, then the document root file have priority (like robots.txt in above example).
 {{% /callout %}}

-## Serving path
+## Configuration

+Resources are always served on `/*` with a low priority

 The default serving path can be altered.
 For example:

     org.seedstack.seed.web.resources.path = /my-custom-resource-path

 The serving paths then are updated by appending `/my-custom-resource-path` to the document root base path and the `META-INF/resources` classpath location thus serving from respective following paths:

 * `docroot/my-custom-resource-path` for document root based resources